On this page

 If at any point you feel worried about harming yourself while viewing the information in this web tool—or if you think someone else may be in danger—please stop reading and seek help.

-Numbers and rates of suicide deaths are presented by year, ethnicity, sex, age group and district health board of residence of the deceased.
+Numbers and rates of suicide deaths are presented by year, ethnicity, sex, age group and district of residence of the deceased.

 Data sources

-In Aotearoa New Zealand, suicide data is reported both by Health NZ and the Chief Coroner.
+In Aotearoa New Zealand, suicide data is reported both by Health New Zealand and the Chief Coroner.

 The Chief Coroner releases data on suspected intentionally self-inflicted deaths, including those where a coroner has not yet established if the death was from intentional self-harm.

-Health NZ releases official suicide data, comprising suicide deaths that have been confirmed to be suicide by the Chief Coroner, in addition to deaths provisionally coded as suicide, when enough information has been received to suggest that the eventual confirmed cause will be suicide.
+Health New Zealand releases official suicide data, comprising suicide deaths that have been confirmed to be suicide by the Chief Coroner, in addition to deaths provisionally coded as suicide, when enough information has been received to suggest that the eventual confirmed cause will be suicide.

-The web tool contains data for confirmed suicides up to 2019, and suspected intentionally self-inflicted deaths up to the 2022/23 financial year.
-Data on suspected intentionally self-inflicted deaths in available from the Chief Coroner two to three years before confirmed suicide data is complete enough to be released by Health NZ.
+The web tool contains data for confirmed suicides up to 2020, and suspected intentionally self-inflicted deaths up to the 2023/24 financial year.
+Data on suspected intentionally self-inflicted deaths is available from the Chief Coroner two to three years before confirmed suicide data is complete enough to be released by Health New Zealand.

-Health NZ waits to publish confirmed suicide information until such time as coroners have completed most investigations.
+Health New Zealand waits to publish confirmed suicide information until such time as coroners have completed most investigations.

-Numbers of suspected intentionally self-inflicted deaths reported by the Chief Coroner are generally higher than the confirmed numbers of suicide deaths reported by Health NZ, as some suspected intentionally self-inflicted deaths will later be found not to be suicides.
+Numbers of suspected intentionally self-inflicted deaths reported by the Chief Coroner are generally higher than the confirmed numbers of suicide deaths reported by Health New Zealand, as some suspected intentionally self-inflicted deaths will later be found not to be suicides.

 Key findings on deaths from suspected intentional self-harm